Downtown Hammond in the 1930s....

 Another photo by O.W.
 Bodie, looking north on Hohman Avenue past the Indiana Hotel.
 Bodie was fond of climbing to the roof of the hotel and taking pictures from angles and from places seldom visited by others.
 A train has just passed and traffic is resuming on its north/south trek.
 The intersection of the two railroad tracks was referred to as "the Diamond."
 Ferree Furniture, Moving and Storage can be seen center right.
 The intersections of railroad tracks required careful timing by the various railroad companies moving freight through downtown Hammond, Indiana.
 (1938 Photo)

-This high resolution photo from the 1930's, looks West on State Street.
+This high resolution photo from the early 1930's, looks West on State Street at Oakley.
 The building on the right is the US Courthouse, later to become known to most of us as "the downtown Post Office."
 It was recently purchased by First Baptist Church who controls most of the property along State Street.
 The building in the center of the picture is the "Minas Furniture Company."
 But it is NOT related to the E.C.
 Minas Company.
 E.C.
-Minas Company sued for infringement upon the Minas name and the building mysteriously caught fire and burned to the ground.
+Minas Company sued for infringement upon the Minas name and won but the building mysteriously caught fire and burned to the ground.

 These images and the web pages are maintained by Richard Barnes, HHS'59.